Aliases for SIK1 Gene

 GeneCards Summary for SIK1 Gene

 SIK1 (Salt Inducible Kinase 1) is a Protein Coding gene.
-Diseases associated with SIK1 include epileptic encephalopathy, early infantile, 30 and early myoclonic encephalopathy.
-Among its related pathways are Glucagon signaling pathway and LKB1 signaling events.
+Diseases associated with SIK1 include Epileptic Encephalopathy, Early Infantile, 30 and Early Myoclonic Encephalopathy.
+Among its related pathways are Glucagon signaling pathway and BMAL1-CLOCK,NPAS2 activates circadian gene expression.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is LOC102724428.

 UniProtKB/Swiss-Prot for SIK1 Gene